 McDonald's to pause U.S. reopening of dine-in services by 21 days

-McDonald’s Corp plans to pause the reopening of its dine-in service in the United States by 21 days as the number of coronavirus cases rise in the country, according to a letter seen by Reuters, Trend reports.
+McDonald’s Corp (MCD.N) plans to pause the reopening of its dine-in service in the United States by 21 days as the number of coronavirus cases rise in the country, Trend reports citing Reuters.

 The fast-food chain, that saw a 30% dip in global sales in the first two months of the current quarter, has been hurt by the shut down of its restaurants.